xavierchen0/kayatoast/README.md

 # Setup

 1. Create a Python environment
-1. Run the command below at the root of the project
+2. Run the command below at the root of the project
+    - upgrade pip
+    - pip install requirements.txt to install required packages
+    - install pre-commit that automatically format code with `black` and sort imports with `isort` with every commit

 ```bash
 ./startup.sh